 See recipe card for quantities.

-- Make it dairy-free: Use melted coconut oil instead of butter.
+- Make it dairy-free: use melted coconut oil in place of butter.
+Everything else stays the same.

-- Step 1: In a bowl, mix the almond flour, oats, salt, cornstarch, and coconut sugar.
+- Step 1: Mix Dry Ingredients.
+In a bowl, mix the almond flour, oats, salt, and coconut sugar.

-- Step 2: Add the melted butter and maple syrup, then mix until the dough sticks together.
+- Step 2: Make the Base + Crumble.
+Add the melted butter and maple syrup, then mix until the dough sticks together.

-- Step 3: Press half of the crust mixture evenly into the bottom on your greased baking pan.
+- Step 3: Create the Base.
+Press half of the crust mixture evenly into the bottom of your greased baking pan.

-- Step 4: Save the other half of the crust mixture to use as the crumble topping later.
+- Step 4: Save Rest for Topping.
+Save the other half of the crust mixture, then stir the sliced almonds into it to use as the crumble topping later.

-- Step 5: Par-bake the crust for about 8–10 minutes until the edges start to turn golden.
+- Step 5: Par-Bake the Crust.
+Par-bake the crust for about 8 to 10 minutes, until the edges start to turn golden.

-- Step 6: Spread the cooked strawberries evenly over the warm crust.
+- Step 6: Add Strawberry Filling.
+Spread the cooked strawberry filling evenly over the warm crust.

-- Step 7: Crumble the reserved crust mixture on top.
+- Step 7: Add Crumble Topping.
+Crumble the reserved almond topping over the strawberries.

-- Step 8: Bake again for about 15 minutes until the topping is golden and the filling is set.
+- Step 8: Bake.
+Bake again at 350F for about 15 minutes, until the topping is golden and the filling is set.

 Video Tutorial